-New York City, The intersection of Greenwich and Liberty.
+New York City, the intersection of Greenwich and Liberty.
 We’d just walked through the Twin Tower Memorial.
 The recessed fountains, rimmed as they are with brass – engraved with the names of the dead.
-Water ever flowing, down and down again.
-Now the new tower stands with all it’s shifting angularity.
-Like others, I stood in place looking up.
-It’s an out of town’er thing, but who cares, I couldn’t resist.
-It compels those standing at it’s base to stare up and farther up toward it’s spire’d top, obscured then visible again as clouds drift, directed by shifting currents, winds I couldn’t feel.
+Water, ever flowing.
+Down and down again.

-Tired of the feeling, I turned it off.
-I’d begun to feel that all I might think I had to say was insipid compared to the experience of others.
+Then I turned it off.
+I was tired of feeling it.
+All I might think I had to say was foolish and shallow by any comparison to the experience of others.

-Ya, national pride, national sorrow.
-Shared anger – I felt all that stuff.
-But not long after, I was making an effort to avoid any mention of the event.
-There was nothing I could do and it felt horrible, so I shut it down, best I could, just tuned it out.
-Whether from some emotional weakness or a healthy, protective stance in the face of overwhelming, shitty feelings, I allowed myself to think only so far – as far as it took to wonder how long – how long until the ugly emotions begin to fade?
+Yes, national pride, national sorrow.
+Shared anger – all that stuff.
+Still, not long after, I was making an effort to avoid any mention of the event.
+There was nothing I could do, and it felt horrible.
+I shut it down, turned it all off.
+Whether from some weakness or self-protective stance in the face of overwhelming feelings, I allowed myself to think only so far – as far as it took to wonder how long.
+“How long until these ugly emotions begin to fade?”

 I guess it took about fourteen years.
 This was the first time I’d come to see and remember.
-Max, Karen and I had walked all around the area, looking at the new building and the memorial to the old ones.
-Sure, I felt something, an ache that wanted to lunge up and out of me.
+Max, Karen and I walked around all of it, looking at the new building and the memorial to the old ones.
+Sure I felt something, an ache welled up, as if looking for a way out of me.
 But it was so contained, minimal by comparison.
 So, fourteen years.
 I guess that’s about how long it took.

 We were walking away when I saw Fire Station No. 10.
 It’s location, the proximity.
 The implications snagged the edges of…

 I tried to walk past, actually made it another thirty steps before stopping to look back.
-Two fire guys stood talking where the stations big bay doors met the sidewalk.
+Two fire guys stood talking where the big bay doors met the sidewalk.
 Cutting across the street, they watched as I approached.
-Another out of town’er.
+Another out-of-town’er.
 Sorry, I thought, but here I come.
 No telling – no way to count how many times they’d had to talk with people like me.

 I felt, saw my hand rise involuntarily – an attempt to shield my mind from horror, our eyes meeting for only a moment before my head bowed.
 It all came back.
 But through their eyes, their memories and emotions.
 I turned almost immediately and walked away.
-A couple dozen questions had flashed to mind. but I wasn’t going to ask them.
-“I’m sorry” rose in me but never made it past my lips.
+A dozen questions had flashed to mind, but I wasn’t going to ask them.
+“I’m sorry,” rose in my throat but never made it past my lips.

-I’m sorry?
+Was I sorry?
 As sorry as they were?
 Not a chance.
-Feeling like a fool I simply walked away.
+Feeling like a fool, I turned and walked away.

 “Thank you,” one of them had said.
 I think what he really meant was, “Thank you for not asking those questions.
-The ones we’ve had to answer a hundred times every day.
+The ones we have to answer a hundred times every day.
 The ones we have to hide our hearts from because the answers stare us in the face.
 Right there.
 Right across the street.”

 Ya… it was a national tragedy.
-Yes, what we felt in every state, in every town.
-What we felt was genuine.
+Yes, what we felt in every town, in every state – what we felt was genuine.

 “Hey, you two, I’m – I really am sorry!”